Institute of Education Sciences, Department of Education.

 IV.
 Application and Submission Information

-1. Request for Applications and Other Information: Information regarding program and application requirements for the competitions will be contained in the NCER and NCSER RFAs, which will be available on or before June 8, 2017 on the Institute's Web site at: http://ies.ed.gov/funding/.
-Each competition will have its own application package.
+2. Other Information: Information regarding program and application requirements for the competitions will be contained in the currently available IES Application Submission Guide and in the NCER and NCSER RFAs, which will be available on or before May 30, 2020 on the IES website at: https://ies.ed.gov/funding/.
 The dates on which the application packages for these competitions will be available are indicated in the chart at the end of this notice.

 We do not consider an application that does not comply with the deadline requirements.